PK-cod3ch3mist/PK-cod3ch3mist/README.md

 ## Hello there! 👋
 <img align="right" src="https://media.giphy.com/media/ZchkBcB4zKiuG4Y22I/giphy.gif" width="200px" alt="Since the media didn't load, just imagine me typing in a frenzy">
-Hello world!
 I am Pratyush Kumar, a developer and electronics undergrad at NIT Kurukshetra.
 I like writing programs for other programmers and making tools that solve problems while exploiting text user interfaces.
 Apart from that, I also like automating tasks on my computer and exploring new fields in electronics and programming.

 When I am not smashing my keyboard, you may find me reading a book, playing chess, or watching a superhero flick.